-Notes to the consolidated annual accounts of Naturgy for 2019
+Notes to the annual accounts of Naturgy Energy Group, S.A. for the year ended 31 December 2019

-Note 1.
+Nota 1.
 General information

-Naturgy Energy Group, S.A. is a public limited company that was incorporated in 1843.
-Its registered office is located at Avenida de San Luis 77, Madrid.
+Naturgy Energy Group, S.A. ("the Company"), the parent company of the Naturgy group ("Naturgy"), was incorporated as a public limited company in 1843 and its registered office for corporate purposes is in Avda. de San Luis 77, Madrid.
 On 27 June 2018, the shareholders, in general meeting, agreed to change the company's business name to Naturgy Energy Group, S.A., formerly Gas Natural SDG, S.A.